 The Pyramids are around 30 minutes away from Cairo so a sail along the Nile River could be added to the trip.
 This is the easiest one on my list to get to so this will be the one I probably get round to first.
 The average temperature there makes it particularly appealing to someone from Scotland too!

 I don’t really want to narrow it down anymore because I’d love to visit so much of Australia.
+(2021 EDIT: I’ve now been!)
 The tourist areas in Sydney, Kangaroo Island, the Great Barrier Reef, the nature, the wildlife, wine, food.
 There is so much to see and do in Australia that I’d have to plan the trip really well if it’s only a two week trip.
 The travel time alone from the United Kingdom is around 24 hours so that puts me off ever so slightly.
 Does anyone want to buy me business class flights to Sydney?!

 Kangaroo Island is one place that just looks so cool.
 It’s just off the west coast of Australia near Adelaide and it’s exactly what it says on the tin.
 Imagine playing around with hundreds of kangaroos!
 I’d probably try and throw in a trip to New Zealand in too, I’ve heard it’s just like Scotland (but with much nicer weather…).
 Sydney Harbour Bridge selfie coming soon (hopefully!).